A Welsh man who shipped himself home from Australia wants to find the two Irish men who helped him

 After he was cleared, he was flown back to London (first class, this time) by Pan Am.
 Although he wrote to the two Irish men, he never received a response from them, and so is now appealing to anyone who might know them to get in touch.

-Now aged 75, Brian’s story will be fully told in a book, The Crate Escape, which is set to be published in late April.
+Now aged 75, Brian’s story will be fully told in a book, The Crate Escape, which was published in April 2021.

 He told the BBC that he knows the pair went to school together in Ireland, but he can’t remember where in the country they came from.